Why Is There So Much Hate For Star Trek Discovery and New Trek??

 Here's my in story theory on this complaint..

 Enterprise, which was over 100 years before Star Trek Discovery and the Original Star Trek did make changes to the timeline.
-It's impossible to know exactly what they effected,but their involvement in the "Temporal Cold War" and other time travel related missions,as careful as they were, had to of had an effect on the timeline.
+It's impossible to know exactly what they effected,but their involvement in the "Temporal Cold War" and other time travel related missions, as careful as they were, had to of had an effect on the timeline.
 Who knows what the timeline would of been like had they not made those incursions.
-Tech could have been effected,the course of peoples lives could of been changed,etc...Actually all of the shows and many of the movies had excursions in the past..Any or all of these excursions could have affected the timeline in the ways that we're now seeing in Discovery.
-Not to go down a rabbit hole,but throw in Section 31 and there's even more possible reasons things are a bit different.
-Also, a couple of new new rumors have emerged lately...One is that Section 31 is able to move around through time,so even more possibilities there if that's true...Another one is that "Prime Spock" is stopped in the Discovery time period while on his journey to the Kelvin/alternate timeline.
+Tech could have been effected, the course of peoples lives could of been changed, etc...Actually all of the shows and many of the movies had excursions into the past..Any or all of these excursions could have affected the timeline in the ways that we're now seeing in Discovery.
+Not to go down a rabbit hole, but throw in Section 31 and there's even more possible reasons things are a bit different.
+Also, a couple of new new rumors have emerged lately...One is that Section 31 is able to move around through time, sov there are even more possibilities there if that's true...Another theory is that "Prime Spock" is stopped in the Discovery time period while on his journey to the Kelvin/alternate timeline.
 Yet another theory is that when the Enterprise E went back in time to stop the Borg in "First Contact",that altered the timeline.
 It's the "butterfly effect."
 Make one little change to past events, and who knows what that could affect in the future.

 "The Klingon's don't look like Klingon's.."

-This one is pretty simple...Their look has changed since The Motion Picture...A big complaint was that in season 1 if Discovery the Klingon's didn't have hair.
+This one is pretty simple...Their look has changed since The Original Series and The Motion Picture...A big complaint was that in season 1 of Discovery, the Klingon's didn't have hair.
 I like the reasoning that they shave their heads in times of war.
 (Funny thought....Does that mean that General Chang was always in a state of war??)

 "I'm not paying for another streaming service.."

-CBS took a big chance putting Star Trek exclusively on All Access.
-It worked (CBS just posted big earnings for All Access & Showtime.) and now all the other major franchises are following suit.
-Soon Disney, Marvel and many of the big franchises are starting their own pay services.
+CBS took a big chance putting Star Trek exclusively on Paramount+ exclusively and it worked (CBS just posted big earnings for Paramount+ & Showtime.) and now all the other major franchises are following suit.
+Disney, Marvel and many of the big franchises are have or are starting their own pay services.
 It's the way of the future.
 At some point, things might get ridiculous and someone will come up with a way to streamline services,but this is where we're going for the foreseeable future.
 Besides,I'm fine with paying less than a cup of fancy coffee per month to watch any and all Trek whenever I want.

 There are more complaints some of which I don't even get like "the acting is bad"..I think Discovery has had some of the best acting I've seen in any Star Trek show...

 I've noticed quite a bit of push back lately from people putting the haters in place.
 I'm really glad that's happening.
 To me that shows that more and more people are enjoying Discovery.
-The first season was bumpy, but like I said earlier no Star Trek show had had awesome 1st seasons.
+The first season was bumpy, but like I said earlier no Star Trek show has had awesome 1st seasons.
 I think Discovery has found it's footing now and is definitely on the right track.
-I can't wait to see where it goes from here and I can't wait to see what is in store for the entire franchise in the moths and years to come!
+With them getting renewed for more seasons each year, it must be successful.
+I can't wait to see where it goes from here and I can't wait to see what is in store for the entire franchise in the months and years to come!